AD Bridge Best Practices

-AD Bridge allows management of Berkeley Software Distribution (BSD), Linux and Unix systems within Microsoft Active Directory.
+AD Bridge allows management of Linux and Unix systems within Microsoft Active Directory.
 AD Bridge includes support for AD Bridge Cell Technology, two-factor authentication, Group Policy, and reporting features.

 Because both workstation and server operating systems are supported, it is important to note that this software should be installed on a management workstation, and not on a domain controller.
 The appropriate installer should be used on each platform.
 The installer name denotes the version.
 This management workstation can be a terminal server, a user’s desktop, or a shared desktop.